sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 > Fine point: If a user reconnects and the user's old and new connections are on two different listening points being handled by different objects (see the description of the `listen()` function for more details), then `user_client_disconnected` is called for the old connection and `user_connected` for the new one.

+> Note: If any code suspends in do_login_command() or a verb called by do_login_command() (read(), suspend(), or any threaded function), you can no longer connect an object by returning it.
+This is a weird ancient MOO holdover.
+The best way to log a player in after suspending is to use the `switch_player()` function to switch their unlogged in negative object to their player object.

 If an in-bound network connection does not successfully log in within a certain period of time, the server will automatically shut down the connection, thereby freeing up the resources associated with maintaining it.
 Let L be the object handling the listening point on which the connection was received (or `#0` if the connection came in on the initial listening point).
 To discover the timeout period, the server checks on `L.server_options` or, if it doesn't exist, on `$server_options` for a `connect_timeout` property.
 If one is found and its value is a positive integer, then that's the number of seconds the server will use for the timeout period.
 If the `connect_timeout` property exists but its value isn't a positive integer, then there is no timeout at all.
 If the property doesn't exist, then the default timeout is 300 seconds.

 When any network connection (even an un-logged-in or outbound one) is terminated, by either the server or the client, then one of the following two verb calls is made: